powersync-ja/powersync.dart/packages/powersync_core/doc/attachments.md

 To create a new attachment locally, call `AttachmentQueue.saveFile`.
 To represent the attachment, this method takes the contents to store, the media type, an optional file extension and id.
-The queue will store the contents in a local file and mark is as queued for uploads.
+The queue will store the contents in a local file and mark it as queued for upload.
 It also invokes a callback responsible for referencing the id of the generated attachment in the primary data model:

 ```dart